 Frost Presence.
 Starting when you gain this archetype at 3rd level, whenever you deal cold damage through a death knight spell or ability, you deal extra cold damage equal to your proficiency bonus, applying once per round.
 You also gain resistance to cold damage.

 Might of the Wastes [Strike].
-Starting at 7th level, your frost-sharpened weapons deals a critical hit on a roll of 19 or 20 as a strike effect.
+Starting at 7th level, your frost-sharpened weapons land a critical hit on a roll of 19 or 20 as a strike effect.
 You also deal an additional 1d4 points of cold damage whenever you strike an enemy with this.
 You may also add the extra damage from your Frost Presence ability to this.
 Despite being a strike effect, you can make an off-hand attack with a Bonus Action and still maintain this strike effect.

 Frozen Soul.
 Starting at 15th level, whenever you reduce a creature to 0 hit points from a cold spell, or if they under the effects of your Freeze channel divinity, your next Runic Strike within 1 hour has no mana cost.
 You may also choose to deal half of your Runic Strike’s extra damage as cold damage.
 If you choose to do so, you may add half the bonus to damage from your Frost Presence ability.
 If you are under the effects of the avatar form death knight spell, your next two Runic Strikes within 1 hour have no mana cost.